 In terms of the most important attributes of a wind jacket — wind resistance and breathability --, the Houdini sets a category standard.
 It is stout enough to hold up against a chilly wind on a ski tour but is also breathable enough that it makes a fantastic running shell.
 This jacket truly impresses with its ability to balance these two characteristics that might seem mutually exclusive.
 Regardless of your activity, there is hardly a better option than the Houdini.

-The Houdini is made of a super-thin, lightweight nylon-Ripstop that is far less air permeable than the Arc'teryx Squamish Hoody.
+The Houdini is made of a super-thin, lightweight nylon-ripstop that is impressively wind resistant.
 It is downright difficult to force air through this material with one's mouth, and this simple test is definitely backed up by our field tests.
-In a side-by-side test riding a bike down a long hill, we found that this jacket is on-par with the Black Diamond Distance Wind Shell, and outperforms other lightweight options like The North Face Flyweight Hoodie or KUHL Parajax.
+In a side-by-side test riding a bike down a long hill, we found that this jacket is on-par with other nylon-ripstop layers, and only slightly more air permeable than insulated options.

 While this jacket is not at the top of our wind resistance ratings, it balances certain qualities that make it superior to other jackets in this review.
-For instance, the Houdini is not as wind resistant as the Rab Vital Windshell, but it is significantly more breathable.
+For instance, the Houdini might not be as wind resistant as other nylon builds, but it is much more breathable.
 Having worn this jacket in the mountains for countless days over the course of many years, our head tester knows without a doubt that this jacket is a bombproof shelter from the wind.

 Breathability and Venting